 One of the best-known introduced animals is the Potcake dog, a Turks and Caicos icon.
 These mid-sized and friendly dogs are found on all of the main inhabited islands and get their name from what was their traditional food source: the accumulated “cake” found at the bottom of the cooking pot after preparing rice and stews.

-The common house cat has also been established on all of the main populated islands, and can be found in grey, black and tabby colourations.
+The common house cat has also been established on all of the main populated islands, and can be found in gray, black and tabby colorations.

 As may be expected, mice and rats have also been introduced to many of our islands.
 On our smaller cays, some of which host critical populations of endemic species, rats have had a highly negative impact on local iguanas and birds.

 Southern Bahamas anole (Anolis scriptus scriptus) on Providenciales.

 Efforts have been made by the Turks and Caicos National Trust in partnership with the UK Royal Society of the Protection of Birds to control and reduce rodent populations on the sensitive islands of Little Water Cay, Water Cay, and Pine Cay.